WebOfWorlds/WoWAPI/README.md

 * Experience consistency, e.g., in view and navigation parameters, units, physics
 * Security, e.g., protection against Man in the Middle attacks

-## Opportunity: Building on Web API on the modern web
+## Opportunity: Building a web API on and with the modern web

 To meet these requirements, we propose the following strategy: